Duet3D/wiki-content/User_manual/Tuning/Defining_tool_and_Z_probe_offsets.md

 title: Defining tool and Z-probe offsets
 description:
 published: true
-date: 2022-12-21T16:43:09.601Z
+date: 2023-01-24T16:02:33.824Z
 tags:
 editor: markdown
 dateCreated: 2022-12-21T16:43:09.601Z
 ---

 # Defining tool and Z-probe offsets

 In RepRapFirmware all tool offsets, Z-probe offsets and machine limits are relative to the Head Reference Point (hereafter referred to as the HRP).
+The HRP is a conceptual point from which you reference all other points.
 The HRP must be somewhere on the print carriage so that it moves with the nozzle and (if present) the Z-probe, but other than that it can be wherever you want.
-Therefore, before you specify any tool or Z-probe offsets r the machine limits, you should define where the HRP is on your machine.
+Therefore, before you specify any tool or Z-probe offsets or the machine limits, you should define where the HRP is on your machine.

 ## Typical choices for the HRP: